emirfikri/etiqatest/README.md

  - Animation builder when new task is created on simultaneous device
  - Using firestore realtime services
  - Include simple notification (for Android only)
- - popup notification when using different devices for making changes and delete To-Do items
+ - Popup notification when using different devices for making changes and delete To-Do items
  - Simple Profile page
  - Include StreamSubscription to listen for changes and notified.

 Simple validations:
+To-Do
 - Title must not be empty
 - Start date must be smaller than or equal to end date
 - End Date must be larger than or equal to start date

+Auth
+- Email must be valid (Regex pattern)
+- Username and password must not be empty
+- Login will be using username and password